 There are symptoms which can help a person knows if he or she has been bitten by fire ants or not.
 By knowing the symptoms, hopefully, he or she can have a proper treatment of the stings.

 These are general symptoms of any type fire ants bites:

 - The bitten areas develop painful and itchy bumps, but usually, the pain only lasts for a few seconds to few minutes, but the itchy sensation is left.

 - When the bumps disappear (usually it disappears in 1 hour), blisters may occur at the same site within 4 hours.

 - The next day, the blisters are filled with pus.

 The symptoms of allergic reaction

-Beside the general symptoms, there are some symptoms which indicate allergic reaction to fire ants venom caused by protein part of its venom.
+Besides the general symptoms, there are some symptoms which indicate an allergic reaction to fire ants venom caused by protein part of its venom.
 These symptoms will develop within a few minutes after a person is bitten.
-The most dangerous ,but fortunately rare, allergic reaction is anaphylaxis.
+The most dangerous, but fortunately rare, an allergic reaction is anaphylaxis.

 The symptoms of allergic reaction of fire ant venom are :

 - Swelling and itching also occur at the other areas beside the bitten area.